-The grass shown in the picture above is annual ryegrass.
-There's more than one kind of rye; in fact, three different types of grasses contain "rye" in their names.
-It's easy to be fooled, and part of the purpose of this article is to distinguish between the three types.
-Along the way I'll discuss the various purposes to which these plants are put.
+There's more than one kind of ryegrass; in fact, three different types of grasses contain "rye" in their names.
+It's easy to be fooled, so let's distinguish between the three types.
+The different kinds have different uses.

 Understanding the Differences Between the Three Kinds of Rye

-When the use of common names engenders confusion, it's helpful to turn to the scientific names of the plants for some clarity.
-Here are the botanical monikers for the three grasses in question (along with their most commonly-used common names):
+When the use of common names causes confusion, it's helpful to turn to the scientific names of the plants for some clarity.
+Here are the botanical names for the three grasses in question (along with their most commonly-used common names):

 - Lolium multiflorum (annual ryegrass)

 - Secale cereale (winter rye)

 When speaking informally, however, people sometimes refer to the first two, as well, as " winter rye."
 That's all the more reason to insist on the use of the botanical name when a positive ID is called for.

 Another noteworthy difference is that winter rye (Secale cereale), unlike the other two, is a grain.
 Thus another common name for it: "cereal rye."
 So think of this one in the way that you would think of wheat or a similar grain, not a lawn grass.
 Another difference is that winter rye is a more robust plant than either annual ryegrass or perennial ryegrass.

 Despite these differences, they all share one thing (besides having similar names): They're cool-season grasses.